MrToph/L-System/README.md

-# L-System
+# Lindenmayer-System
-Implementation of an L-System in JavaScript ES6
+Implementation of a (context-free) Lindenmayer-System in JavaScript ES6